igabriel85/DICE-Monitoring/src/README.md

 Stops all auxiliary monitoring components associated with a particular node.

-**NOTE**: This does not delete the nodes nor the configurations it simply stops collectd and logstash-forwarder on the selected nodes.
+**NOTE**: This does *not* delete nodes or configurations; it only stops collectd and logstash-forwarder on the selected nodes.
 DEPRECATED.

 `PUT` `/v1/overlord/nodes/{nodeFQDN}/roles`